-But, they rightly contend that objective truth and the cognitive and moral autonomy of the individual must also be respected, stating that insights, ideas, political movements, and ideologies should not be regarded as “the authoritative position of any identity group, since such groups are composed of individuals with diverse ideas and a common humanity.”
+But, she rightly contends that objective truth and the cognitive and moral autonomy of the individual must also be respected, stating that insights, ideas, political movements, and ideologies should not be regarded as “the authoritative position of any identity group, since such groups are composed of individuals with diverse ideas and a common humanity.”
 Most importantly, they deny “the worth of any scholarship that dismisses the possibility of objective knowledge or the importance of consistent principles,” contending further that to deny these things is the product of “ideological bias, rather than scholarship”.

 The aftermath of the George Floyd protests, the rise of the popularity of the Black Lives Matter movement and the widespread proliferation of diversity, equity and inclusion trainings that have been relying almost exclusively on the reified postmodernist theories discussed in Cynical Theories, have presented significant challenges for those who wish to advance the centrality of truth and debate in the pursuit of social justice.